State handling

 Note that whenever an application keeps sessions alive for a long time, it is a good idea to keep as little data as possible in the session.
 The Orbeon Forms XForms engine itself uses a global state store and does not use session objects for storage, but do remember to keep your sessions small!

 The session heartbeat should help prevent many occurrences of "session expired" error messages.
 As an Orbeon Forms application developer you don't have to worry about anything: the session heartbeat is enabled by default.
-You can configure it globally in properties-local.xml
+You can however explicitly configure it globally in properties-local.xml

 :